arivera12/BlazorDownloadFile/README.md

 Blazor download files to the browser from c# without any JavaScript library or dependency.

+BlazorDownloadFile is the solution to saving files on the client-side, and is perfect for web apps that generates files on the client, However if the file is coming from the server we recommend you to first try to use Content-Disposition attachment response header as it has more cross-browser compatiblity.

 ## Installation

 `Install-Package BlazorDownloadFile -Version 2.1.0`